Cost of Building a Raised Garden Bed

 At a Glance

-• The average cost to build a raised garden bed lies between £30 and £600, depending on the size and materials used
+• The average cost to build a raised garden bed is between £30 and £600, depending on the size, materials, soil and filling costs.

 In this guide, you’ll find out the following:

-• A breakdown of the costs based on size and materials
+• A breakdown of raised garden bed prices by size and material.

 If you’re thinking of installing raised beds in your garden, you might be wondering how much the project will cost.